codespell-project/codespell-problem-matcher/README.md

 # sort-problem-matcher

-This problem matcher lets you show errors from GNU `sort` as annotation in GitHub Actions.
+This problem matcher lets you show errors from GNU `sort -c` as annotation in GitHub Actions.

 Based on korelstar's xmllint-problem-matcher.

+## Inputs

+No inputs are required.

+## Outputs

+No outputs are generated apart from a configured problem matcher.

 ## Usage